AlexsLemonade/refinebio/README.md

 # Data Refinery

-A project to download, process, aggregate, and serve bioinformatic data supported by Greene Lab.
+A project to download, process, aggregate, and serve bioinformatic data now supported by Alex's Lemonade Stand Foundation, with some initial development supported by the Gordon and Betty Moore Foundation via GBMF 4552 to Casey Greene.

 ## Getting Started